rzc0d3r/ESET-KeyGen/README.md

 # How to use

-## Using GitHub Actions CI (Now only the account generator is available; You need to use a real device to generate keys)
+## Using GitHub Actions CI
 You can simply use the GitHub actions workflow given [here](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/.github/workflows/eset.yml) in your GitHub repo.

 Make a fork of my project.
 Go to it.
-Then goto the **Actions** tab, choose **Accounts Generator** actions and then run the workflow.
+Then goto the **Actions** tab, choose **Generator** actions and then run the workflow.

-It will ask the number of accounts to be generated.
+It will ask the number of accounts, keys to be generated.

 ## Using your device